-Benefits of Implementing Ergonomics
+Benefits of Ergonomics

 For more benefits of implementing ergonomics, see “How to Increase Profits with Ergonomics: 20 Ways to Cut Costs, plus One Way to Increase Revenues“ by Dan MacLeod.

-However, there are a few general tips that all individuals can consider, especially when beginning to implement ergonomics.
-The following tips provide a good stepping stone for working toward a larger and more comprehensive implementation of ergonomics.
+However, there are a few general tips that fit most situations, especially when beginning to implement ergonomics.
+These tips provide an excellent beginning point for working toward a more comprehensive implementation of ergonomics.

-Ergonomics Outside of Work
+Ergonomics Outside of the Workplace